-The entire generator package including all mounted accessories shall comply with the requirements of the 2015 IBC and ASCE 7-05 Minimum Design Loads for Building and Other Structures, Chapter 13 "Seismic Design for Nonstructural Components," as referenced and amended by the IBC.
+The entire generator package including all mounted accessories shall comply with the requirements of the latest editions of 2021 IBC and of ASCE 7-16 Minimum Design Loads for Building and Other Structures, Chapter 13 "Seismic Design Requirements for Nonstructural Components," as referenced and amended by the IBC.
 Seismic design parameters are as follows:

-- 1. Risk Category IV, Seismic Design Category D.
+1. Risk Category IV, Seismic Design Category D.

 - 2. Component Importance Factor: Ip = 1.5.

 - 3. Design response acceleration parameters:

-- a. $S{DS} = 1.247g$.
+- a. $S{DS} = 1.2g$.

-- b. $S{D1} = 0.666g$.
+- b. $S{D1} = 0.537g$.